 Auditory style of learning

 If you are an auditory learner, you learn by hearing and listening.
 You understand and remember things you have heard.
 You store information by the way it sounds, and you have an easier time understanding spoken instructions than written ones.
 You often learn by hearing it or speaking it, in order to take it in.
-You need to hear things, not just see things, in order to learn.
+You need to hear things, not just see things, to learn.

 Kinaesthetic style of learning